 Mr. Hopkins inquired how the capacity of a maximum of sixteen residents at the rooming house was determined?
 Mr. Kowalski responded by saying that it was the Lincoln Green Foundation's determination to only have a maximum of sixteen residents.
+The Zoning Ordinance would actually only allow them to have a maximum of fifteen residents.
 Mr. Hopkins recalled that when it was operated as a sorority, it had many more residents than sixteen, and the parking lot was fully capacitated.
 He wondered how a building that could hold 40 or 50 sorority students could be deemed to have a capacity of sixteen residents.
 Ms. Bell stated that the Lincoln Green Foundation capped their capacity and that it was part of how they operate.
 Mr. Hopkins mentioned that the capacity determined for zoning requirements regarding parking requirements were based on bedrooms or accountable, observable characteristics of the building.
 Ms. Bell responded that for a boarding or rooming house, parking requirements were calculated based on one parking space required for every two residents.
 Mr. Hopkins asked how resident capacity was calculated?
 He remarked that for apartments and such, the City has a way of calculating capacity, not by how many people a landlord says that they could possibly rent to, but by how many rooms there are classified.
+Mr. Kowalski replied that the Zoning Ordinance defines "rooming house" has having a maximum of fifteen people.

 Mr. Hopkins asked if a sorority was different than a rooming house?
 Mr. Pollock stated that both a rooming house and a sorority are permitted uses in the R-7 Zoning District.
-The Lincoln Green Foundation could decide to become a fraternity or sell their building at 715 West Michigan Avenue to a sorority or fraternity by right without any additional permit processes being required.
-As a result, there was a possibility of a lot more residents being able to live at
+The Lincoln Green Foundation could decide to become a fraternity or sell their building at 715 West

-715 West Michigan Avenue.
+Michigan Avenue to a sorority or fraternity by right without any additional permit processes being required.
+As a result, there was a possibility of a lot more residents being able to live at 715 West Michigan Avenue.
 Ms. Bell commented that after speaking with the President of the Lincoln Green Foundation, her understanding was that they did not have any plans to sell the property.